 Data must be unbiased.
 If your source is biased, the evidence it provides might not be trustworthy.
-Consider the informative mode of writing, in which data is presented in an unbiased manner-without taking a side on the issue.
+Think about the informative mode of writing, in which data are presented an unbiased manner - without taking a side on the issue.
 That's the kind of data you need in order to take a position of your own, and to support that position believably and ethically.

-Finally, data must be rational.
+Data must be rational.
 Some of the sources you encounter may not be rational, informed, or expert.

-EXAMPLE You may hold strong opinions about orcas (i.e., killer whales), but you should not be cited as a rational source if you don't have any expertise on the subject.
-Your evidence would be biased by your opinions, which may be incorrect.
+☆ EXAMPLE You may hold strong opinions about orcas (i.e., killer whales), but you should not be cited as a rational source if you don't have any expertise on the subject.
+Your evidence would be based by your opinions, which may be incorrect.

-Some sources, such as those that seek to advance "conspiracy theories," are based in irrational beliefs that are unsupported by facts.
+Some sources, for example those that seek to advance "conspiracy theories," are based in irrational beliefs that are unsupported by facts.
 Avoid referencing such sources.